 Conclusion: starting with the abilities is nonsense.
 We must start both with a price goal, and a set of abilities, and keep an eye on today’s and the immediate future’s technology.
 These factors must all be juggled simultaneously.”

-There are a few things that fascinate me about the clash between Jobs and Raskin (which, as many readers will know, Jobs wound up winning when he took over the Mac project).
-The first is that Raskin’s sarcastic version of what a Macintosh should include isn’t a world away from what Jobs wanted it to include.
+A few things about the clash between Jobs and Raskin fascinate me.
+The first is that Raskin’s sarcastic version of what a Macintosh should include isn’t worlds away from Jobs’ vision.

 The second is that, while history tells us Jobs had the right impulse for the Mac (Raskin’s idea wound up being launched as the Canon Cat a few years later, and promptly disappeared), it’s more nuanced than that.

 Jobs’ “feature creep” insistence on building the best possible computer, with no thought for a price point, wound up undercutting a lot of his work at NeXT, the company he founded after leaving Apple.
 Raskin’s approach, meanwhile, was based on the idea of democratizing technology — which is something Apple has become known for over the years.